DoryJoy/DoryJoy/README.md

 - 👋 Hi, I’m @DoryJoy
 - 👀 I’m interested in nature, the sciences, the arts, and compassion for all living things
-- 🌱 I’m currently learning data governance
+- 🌱 I’m currently learning data governance and the architecture of data fabric
-- 💞️ I’m looking to collaborate on project management
+- 💞️ I’m looking to collaborate on project management methods and strategies and innovation
 - ⚡ My favorite pastimes are gardening, vegetarian cooking, spending time with my parrots, pretty much anything art and/or science related

 <!---